What Teachers Need to Keep in Mind Before Moving into an Administrative Job

 Classroom teaching brings fresh challenges each year.
 But after a time, some teachers want to step out of the classroom and shoulder broader responsibilities.
 Taking a job in administration is a common path for those who want to stay in education but extend their reach beyond one classroom.

 “A lot of times, teachers decide they want more of a leadership role,” says Karen Samuelson, a career and life coach at Vocation Destination.
 “In any organization, there are people who want to manage more.
 They want to become leaders.”

-It’s a career path where classroom experience is valued: “No one should ever be an administrator who has not been in the classroom,” Samuelson said.
+It’s a career path where classroom experience is valued.
+“No one should ever be an administrator who has not been in the classroom,” Samuelson says.
 “Your classroom experience is vital because you know exactly what teachers are expected to do — you know the challenges and the joys of it.”

 Learn the possibilities